 This episode of Mind Wars has an appearance – as far as I know the only appearance – by a bunch of bad guys I remember from first reading the strip, the Jackal Troopers.
 They are described as part of imperial ground forces tasked with carrying out punishment missions anywhere in the galaxy.
 It is said they never fail.
 Of course they are no match for the two teenagers with force-like mind powers at the heart of this story.

-Half way through this instalment, Planet of the Damned moves from the barbarian fighting “abhumans” to some complicated shenanigans that revolve around the group of characters rescuing themselves from the strange planet they have landed on, and going through a wormhole to re-emerge on Earth through the Bermuda Triangle.
+Half way through this installment, Planet of the Damned moves from the barbarian fighting “abhumans” to some complicated shenanigans that revolve around the group of characters rescuing themselves from the strange planet they have landed in, and going through a wormhole to re-emerge on Earth through the Bermuda Triangle.
 It takes a lot of large text boxes and speech balloons to get all the information across, and then, pow, it works.
 The entire story wraps up with everyone getting safely back to Earth, specifically Miami.
-I suddenly realise that Planet of the Damned will never return, something I didn’t know the first time I read it, and I will be sad to see it go.
+As I'm reading, I suddenly realize that Planet of the Damned will never return, something I didn’t know the first time I read it, and I will be sad to see it go.

-It is only as the strip finishes that I realise it wasn’t about any of the characters in it, it was about the Planet of the Damned itself, as a metaphor for late 70s Britain.
-Judging by the extreme speed of the climax, I suspect the strip was killed, and I can only hope what comes to replace it will be half-way as good.
-We shall see with the next issue of - TV announcer voice - Starlord.
+It is only as the strip finishes that it strikes me that the strip wasn’t about any of the characters in it, it was about the Planet of the Damned itself, as a metaphor for late 1970s Britain.
+Judging by the extreme speed of the climax, I suspect the strip was killed, and I can only hope what comes to replace it will be as good.
+We shall see with the next issue of – TV announcer voice – Starlord.